 Interpreting Services provided a robust program of virtual professional development, using qualified interpreters with specific areas of expertise to offer professional development on topics such as legal, medical, performance, mental health, and more.

 Interpreting Services continues to lead the push for improved access to and quality of mental health services for the D/deaf and hard of hearing, leading a statewide Mental Health Task Force.

 BIG NEWS: Interpreting Services launched Access on Demand, a new on-demand, video remote interpreting service.
 Access on Demand creates access where it did not previously exist--in those impromptu, walk into the store/pharmacy/professor's office/traffic stop interactions that seem small but that have a huge impact.
 Customers of this service simply click on a link or app on any smartphone, tablet, or computer, and a qualified interpreter appears in less than one minute, no scheduling required.
 Access on Demand also offers over 200 spoken languages, meaning our service has broad appeal, allowing us to work with a number of important customers and to make quality ASL, equal access, and effective communication a priority.
 We provided 2,901 minutes of Access on Demand services in our first few months.

 Youth Education & Services

-With Interpreting Services, we hosted the first Deaf Education Institute online, and it was amazing, providing wonderful training and support to educational interpreters, Deaf educators, and parents all across the country.
-With CARES funding, we developed huge educational boxes filled with accessible movies, books, dictionaries, games, and more and distributed them to students in Middle and West Tennessee.
-We were also able to provide laptops as needed.
+With Interpreting Services, we hosted the Deaf Education Institute virtually.
+Deaf educators, and parents all across the country.
 In January, our students filmed ASL versions of Martin Luther King, Jr. quotations to honor his life and work.